frequently Asked Questions

 Our tire declaration process works in two steps and properly declared tires are required for qualifying and races.
 You must buy the tires from the Hoosier truck; they will stamp each tire as you buy it.
 Then, one of our Tech officials will come to your paddock and stamp your sidewalls with a FRP stamp signifying the tires are your declared ones.
 The net result is you will have two stamps on all your tires.

-10. DRIVER MEETING
+8. DRIVER MEETING

 We generally have a driver’s meeting early in the weekend and attendance by all drivers is mandatory.
 It will be on the posted schedule and usually on a chalk board at the Series trailer.
 There are also written driver’s meeting notes available at the Series rig and emailed to all entered drivers; read them as they have track specific information that may not be covered in the meeting.

-11. WEEKEND PROCEDURES
+9. WEEKEND PROCEDURES

 At the end of a qualifying or race session, certain cars will be sent to impound.
-It is usually the top six and one at random, but that is not always the case.
+It is usually the top five and one at random, but that is not always the case.
 Specifics will be announced over the series radio channel at the end of each session.
 It is always a good idea to have a crew member meet you there with some basic tools.

 Fuel is designated for each class of car before the weekend and is detailed on our websites.
 It is most likely at the track, but may not be depending on circumstances (especially 93 pump).

 Do not hesitate to talk to any of our staff at any time with questions.
 We are here to help.
+To get in touch, email us here

 Privacy Settings